Council is required to prepare an On Site Sewage Management Strategy for its Local Government Area.

 What is a septic system?

-A septic system is used for the treatment and disposal of wastewater in unseweraged areas.
+A septic system is used for the treatment and disposal of wastewater in areas that do not have sewer.
 These are often referred to as On Site Sewage Management Systems (OSSMS).

 When do I need approval?